HyunCafe/my-javascript-notes/topics/jsDOMandMath.md

 // Find the element where the result will be displayed function displayResult(result) {

-// Update the innerText of the element with the result const resultElement = document.getElementById("result");
+// Update the text of the element with the result const resultElement = document.getElementById("result");
-resultElement.innerText = result;
+resultElement.textContent = result;
 }
 ```